-Mr. DeVeaux has provided commentary on constitutional law matters for C-SPAN, the Washington Post blog, The Volokh Conspiracy, for NPR affiliate KBSX, for ABC affiliate KIVI, for Sirius XM’s POTUS program, and for the legal blog PrawfsBlawg.
+Mr. DeVeaux has provided commentary on constitutional law matters for C-Span, the Washington Post, NPR affiliate KBSX, ABC affiliate KIVI, Sirius XM’s POTUS program, and the legal blog PrawfsBlawg.

 Recent Speaking Engagements include:

-- One Toke Too Far?: The Horizontal-Federalism Implications of Marijuana Legalization, Boston College Law Review Symposium, Boston College School of Law, Newton, MA (forthcoming 2017) (co-organizer and panelist); Co-Panelists: Jessica Berch, Lea Brilmayer, Erwin Chemerinsky, Jack Chin, Katherine Florey, and Mark Rosen.
+One Toke Too Far?: The Horizontal-Federalism Implications of Marijuana Legalization, Boston College Law Review Symposium, Boston College School of Law, Newton, MA (2017) (co-organizer and panelist); Co-Panelists: Jessica Berch, Lea Brilmayer, Erwin Chemerinsky, Jack Chin, Katherine Florey, and Mark Rosen.